-What You Can Do with a Psychology Degree
+What Can you do with a Psychology Degree?
+3 Relevant Fields

-I invite you to consider several career options, including some that you might have overlooked.
-For example, when thinking about pursuing a degree in psychology, you might have assumed you will become a therapist.
+Ashford invites you to consider several psychology career options, including some that you might have overlooked.
 It may not be as obvious that you could also work as a police or military officer, in business and industry, management, or even sales and marketing.

 A degree in psychology gives you a general understanding of the basics of human behavior, motivation, and personality.
-That understanding is so broad that you can apply it in many different areas, industries, or career paths.
-Becoming a therapist is only one option among many.
+That understanding is so broad that you can apply it in many different areas, industries, or career paths, and becoming a therapist is only one option among many.
 Here are a few other areas that you can explore with a degree in psychology.

 - Do I feel like this job is a good fit for me?